 6. Always tell your attorney the truth and fully disclose all of your concerns

-The courts take the rules very seriously and can file criminal charges if intentional fraud is committed.
-Even if they don't go that far, they can refuse to discharge a particular debt, or dismiss the entire case.
+The courts take the rules very seriously and can refer a case for criminal charges if intentional fraud or lying under oath is committed.
+Even if the Court does not go that far, a Bankruptcy Judge can refuse to discharge a particular debt, or dismiss the entire case.
 Many of the issues you are concerned about can be addressed within the provisions of the Bankruptcy Code.
 Speak openly and honestly with your attorney regarding all financial issues.
-Remember, your attorney is an advocate for your desired outcomes.
+Remember, your attorney is an advocate for your desired outcome.
 They can help you more when you make a full disclosure.
 A full and completely accurate disclosure of all assets and debts is the best way to avoid problems in a bankruptcy case.

 Once you have disclosed all of your financial information, your goals for the future, plans for your family, your business, etc. and have asked your attorney all of your questions you will feel better prepared to enter bankruptcy with a vision of a fresh future.